pasmopy/pasmopy/README.md

 - Construction of mechanistic models from text
 - Personalization of the model using transcriptome data
-- Prediction of patient outcome through signaling dynamics differences
+- Prediction of patient outcome based on _in silico_ signaling dynamics
 - Sensitivity analysis for prediction of potential drug targets

 ## Installation